varshahindupur09/Text_Feature_Engineering_ML/README.md

 * Extracted relevant information and performed topic modeling to identify key themes.
 * Built machine learning models for text classification or text generation tasks.
 * Evaluated and fine-tuned the performance of NLP models using appropriate evaluation metrics.
-* Leveraged libraries and frameworks such as NLTK, SpaCy, or TensorFlow for efficient text analysis.
+* Leveraged libraries and frameworks such as NLTK, SpaCy, TensorFlow for efficient text analysis.
 * Produced meaningful insights and actionable recommendations based on the results of the text analysis project.

 I have performed both Text Feature Engineering and Text Analysis in this project.